NaokiHori/SimpleMemTracker/README.rst

 * Unit tests

-   Although not necessary, I recommend to use a `CUnit Docker environment <https://hub.docker.com/r/naokihori/alpine-cunit>`_.
+   Although not necessary, I recommend to use a `CUnit Docker image <https://hub.docker.com/r/naokihori/alpine-cunit>`_, or users need to build `CUnit <http://cunit.sourceforge.net>`_ by themselves.

    .. code-block:: console